skarodia/Vegoons/README.md

 - 2 packs vegan butter
 - 6 packs of a good vegan cheese (smoked applewood from asda or violife block/shredded)
 - 2 packs vegan cream or similar
-- 12 vegan store-bought pizzas
+- 11 vegan store-bought pizzas
 - cheese spread

 ---
-# Meals we make with the above

-We can get a nice main and starter out of the above.
+# Meal ideas

+Each of these ideas has a main and starter and is already GF, or can be made GF through a single easy substitution.

 ## Dinners
-- lentil daal with rice / green salad
+- lentil dal with rice / green salad
 - cheese and bacon pasta / roast veg
 - garlic tofu scallops and chips / macho peas
 - refried bean burritos / fresh salsa and tortilla chips
 - split pea stew with rice and veg / patatas bravas
-- pizza night (low effort)
 - tofu katsu curry / pak choi salad

 ## Lunches

 This is a bit looser; we can make sandwiches, burritos etc.

+Bangers and mash if we get GF sausages.

+Can bake our own breads for the wheat-munchers.

 Open to ideas here.